On tour with Richard Barrow

 The boat ride under the dense canopy of a tropical rainforest with the green glow of fireflies at night, the birds in the trees are all magical experiences of an authentic way of life that I would not easily find on my own.

-Thank you, Thailand Village Academy Silver 5.0 … these are unforgettable memories, which I will always cherish.
+Thank you, Thailand Village Academy Silver 5.0… These are unforgettable memories that I will always cherish.

 More can be found at